 Output: 162 megawatts

-Crow Lake Wind, a $363-million wind project just east of Chamberlain, SD, was commissioned Feb.
-27, 2011.
-Built by Basin Electric's subsidiary PrairieWinds SD 1, Inc., it is the largest wind project owned solely by a cooperative in the United States.
-Crow Lake Wind is also a first-of-its-kind community wind investment partnership, and its turbines are used to educate future wind technicians.
+Crow Lake Wind, located east of Chamberlain, South Dakota, is the largest wind project owned solely by a cooperative in the United States.
+Crow Lake Wind also featured a first-of-its-kind community wind investment partnership, and its turbines are used to educate future wind technicians.

 Visit the Environment section of this website to learn about investments and technology at each generation site.